 What is The Bank of Mum And Dad or BoMaD?

-Many of our customers tell us how they wish they could do more for their kids and grandkids.
-Whether it’s to pay for educational expenses, help out with mortgage payments or contribute to a first home buyers deposit, many parents and grandparents want to be the ‘bank of mum and dad’ and give to their family when they need it most.
+Many customers tell us how they wish they could do more for their kids and grandkids.
+Whether it’s to pay for educational expenses, help out with mortgage payments or contribute to a first home buyers deposit, many want to be the ‘bank of mum and dad’ and give to their family.

-Typically funds are drawn from savings, with parents sometimes dipping into their superannaution, often depleting long term retirement funding.
+Typically funds are drawn from savings, with some dipping into their superannuation, often depleting long term retirement funding.

 Frequently Asked Questions

 Using a Household Loan to be the bank of mum and dad

 What other strategies can I use to be the bank of mum and dad?